Download OpenAPI specification:

 }

-supplierId required | integer Viator’s unique Supplier identifier. |
+| supplierId required | integer (SupplierId) Viator’s unique Supplier identifier. |

-productOptionId required | string Unique reservation system product option identifier.
+| productOptionId required | string (ProductOptionId) Unique reservation system product option identifier.
 This identifier is sourced from the Tour List API response. |

-startTime | string <time> Time of product option departure.
-Value is in time format HH:MM.
-Example: "15:30" |
+| startTime | string <time> (StartTime) Start time or departure time for the event.
+Value is in time format hh:mm. |

-travelDate required | string <date> The date of travel.
-Value is in date format YYYY-MM-DD.
-Example: "2026-01-21" |
+| travelDate required | string <date> (TravelDate) The date of travel.
+Value is in date format YYYY-MM-DD. |

 required | Array of objects (TicketRequest) List of ticket types for which reservation is being requested. |

-expiration required | string <date-time> The time at which the reservation will expire.
+| expiration required | string <date-time> The time at which the reservation will expire.
 Value is in Timestamp (UTC) format.
-Example: "2020-06-11T09:16:39Z".
 The reservation request expects inventory and pricing to be held for a minimum of 15 minutes from the time the request is made. |

-reference required | string The unique reservation identifier in the reservation system.
+| reference required | string The unique reservation identifier in the reservation system.
 This identifier will be passed in the AvailabilityHoldReference of the Booking API when the booking for this reservation is made. |

-currency required | string The ISO 4217 alphanumeric currency code in which prices are being returned.
-ISO 4217 is the International Standard for currency codes. |
+| currency required | string (Currency) The ISO 4217 alphanumeric currency code in which prices are being returned.
+ISO 4217 is the International Standard for currency codes.
+For more information visit iso.org. |

 {- "supplierId": 1004,